emoncms/demandshaper/readme.md

 ## Using the Demand Shaper module with a SonOff S20 smart plug

-Install the EmonESP (control\_merge branch) firmware on a Sonoff S20 smartplug.
-See guide here:<br>[https://github.com/openenergymonitor/EmonESP/blob/control_merge/sonoffS20.md](https://github.com/openenergymonitor/EmonESP/blob/control_merge/sonoffS20.md)
+Install the EmonESP (timer branch) firmware on a Sonoff S20 smartplug.
+There are pre-compiled binaries to make this step easier as well as the option to compile from source.
+See guide here:<br>[https://github.com/openenergymonitor/EmonESP/blob/timer/sonoffS20.md](https://github.com/openenergymonitor/EmonESP/blob/timer/sonoffS20.md)

 ## User guide